userbox020/deepmindsync/README.md

 2. Brainwave Frequencies and Entrainment

 3. Preset-Specific Analysis
-   3.1.
-Beta Frequencies: Focus, Energy, and Memory 3.2.
-Alpha Frequencies: Relaxation and Creativity 3.3.
-Theta Frequencies: Meditation, Intuition, and Anxiety Relief 3.4.
-Delta Frequencies: Deep Sleep, Lucid Dreaming, and Healing
+    - Beta Frequencies: Focus, Energy, and Memory
+    - Alpha Frequencies: Relaxation and Creativity
+    - Theta Frequencies: Meditation, Intuition, and Anxiety Relief
+    - Delta Frequencies: Deep Sleep, Lucid Dreaming, and Healing

-4. Practical Applications and Best Usage Practices
+5. Practical Applications and Best Usage Practices

-5. Comparisons with Other Brainwave Entrainment Methods
+6. Comparisons with Other Brainwave Entrainment Methods

-6. Potential Risks and Contraindications
+7. Potential Risks and Contraindications

-7. Mathematical Formulas and Acoustic Details
+8. Mathematical Formulas and Acoustic Details

-8. Conclusion
+9. Conclusion

-9. Sources
+10. Sources

-**Mechanism and Mathematical Basis**
+## 1. Mechanism and Mathematical Basis

 When two tones of frequencies _f(L)_ and _f(R)_ are presented separately to each ear, the brain detects a beat at: